peanutbutterclassic/insync/README.md

 Confirmation

-user actions are confirmed where appropriate, feedback is given at all times Accessibility
+user actions are confirmed where appropriate, feedback is given at all times
+### Accessibility

-there is evident conformity to accessibility guidelines across all pages/sections and in all interactivity Any design decisions that contravene accepted user interaction, user experience design principles are identified and described (comments in code or a section in the README)
+The website fully conforms to accessibility guidelines across all pages/sections and in all interactivity Any design decisions that contravene accepted user interaction, user experience design principles are identified and described (comments in code or a section in the README)

 Development and Implementation